Uruguay, one of Latin America's strongest democracies, heads to a runoff between two moderates

 “We need to support democracy, not because it is perfect, but because humans have not yet invented anything better,” Mujica told journalists after casting his ballot from a wheelchair.

-The Broad Front has long taken a more moderate stance than other other leftist politicians in the region, such as in Venezuela and Bolivia.
-Orsi backs tax incentives to lure investors and as mayor sought to develop the country's nascent high-tech scene.
+The Broad Front has long taken a more moderate stance than other leftist governments in the region, such as in Venezuela and Bolivia.
+Orsi supports tax incentives to lure investors and as mayor sought to develop the country's nascent high-tech scene.

 In stark contrast to recent electoral contests in neighboring Argentina and Brazil, where politically polarized electorates raged against the status quo, Delgado's campaign slogan was simply: “Re-elect a good government."